weizheng1910/Concentration2/README.md

 ```

- If I had not done this, I will have a troublesome time locating the stage1Timer variable which is located on line 472
+ If I had not abstracted out the variable, I will have a troublesome time locating the actual variable at **line 472**

 ``` javascript
 function setTime(){